mdawsondev/job-helmet/blueprint.md

 ## Design

 This application will be structured as an interface accepting modular plugins.
 These modules will house the data required for scraping each site individually, but will return a common layout that can then be processed by the application itself.

+### Update

+The modular aspect of plugging in each site has been accomplished.
+At this point each plugin will push a giant list of react nodes, but these are not individualized and should be.
+These "cards" will each house their own states and can be individually changed, creating the ability to interact with them as piece.

 ## Technology